Guillermo Ochoa: 2022 FIFA World Cup

 In November 2022, Ochoa was named in the squad for the 2022 World Cup.
-In Mexico's debut match against Poland, Ochoa saved a penalty from Robert Lewandowski resulting in a scoreless draw between the two sides.
+In Mexico's debut match against Poland, Ochoa saved a penalty from Robert Lewandowski resulting in a scoreless draw between the two sides, winning the man of the match award.
+However, he didn't contribute much in two final matches, as Mexico suffered a painful group stage elimination for the first time since 1978 when his team fell behind Poland on goal difference due to conceding a brutal late goal from Salem Al-Dawsari in Mexico's 2–1 victory over Saudi Arabia, and he was even criticised for losing focus in that devastating goal.

+2023 CONCACAF Gold Cup

+Following the retirement of captain Andrés Guardado from the national team, Ochoa officially assumed the role.

+In June 2023, Ochoa was called up for the 2023 CONCACAF Gold Cup.
+Mexico went on to win a record 12th Gold Cup title at the competition, beating Panama 1–0 in the final.
+This was Ochoa's fifth Gold Cup title, making him the most successful player in the history of the competition.
+During the course of the tournament, Ochoa kept a total of four clean sheets, winning the Golden Glove award and being included in the competition's best eleven.

+2024–2025: CONCACAF Nations League and Gold Cup

+In November 2024, Ochoa was called up by Javier Aguirre for the 2024–25 CONCACAF Nations League, and he started in the first leg quarter-final match against Honduras.
+In March 2025, Mexico would go on to win their first-ever Nations League title by defeating Panama 2–1 in the final.
+In June 2025, Ochoa was called up for the 2025 CONCACAF Gold Cup.
+Mexico would win the Gold Cup after defeating the United States 2–1 in the final, making it Ochoa's sixth Gold Cup win.

 Style of play

 Karla Villegas Gamas of Bleacher Report has described him "proven to be a safe keeper, with confidence and leadership.
-Despite [then] being 28 years old, Ochoa knows how to organize the defense and push his teammates toward perfection; it's no wonder why he wore El Tri's captain armband last March [2013].
 His experience is vast, and that is why he knows how to handle pressure.
 Paco Memo has played in some of the most important tournaments in world football, such as the Confederations Cup, Gold Cup and Copa America.
 Ochoa’s aerial game is enviable.
 He can catch a cross or a shot, but he can also deflect them with high dives with the top hand and punches.
 But those are not his only assets.
 His reflexes are so sharp that he can perform a collapse dive with one hand with ease, even if he has just rejected a shot.
 When the rivals made it past the defense, Ochoa knows how to work inside the box to cover his goal as much as possible by narrowing the angle."

 Ochoa has cited Peter Schmeichel as an influence on his playing style.